-Students will develop clear, logical, and forceful expository writing skills with emphasis on planning, structuring, developing, and documenting essays.
-Readings, observations, and discussions provide students with a basis for writing about themselves and their world.
-Research techniques are also included.
-This course is required of all students.
+Students will develop clear and logical expository writing skills with emphasis on planning, structuring, developing, and revising essays.
+Readings, writing assignments, and discussions provide students with a basis for writing about themselves and their world.
+This course is required of all students, and students must earn a minimum grade of C to pass.